-He has served as associate editor of Motivation and Emotion and been a member of the editorial boards of five other journals in the area of personality and developmental psychology.
-He is a fellow of the American Psychological Association and the American Psychological Society.
+He has served as associate editor of Motivation and Emotion and has been a member of editorial boards of five other journals in the area of personality and developmental psychology.
+He is a fellow of the American Psychological Association and the American Psychological Society and was named the 2015 Distinguished Psychologist by the Dallas Psychological Association.
 Moore previously held academic appointments at Wellesley College and the University of California at Santa Barbara and visiting positions at UT Austin and Stanford University.

-Moore earned his bachelor's degree at Southern Methodist University and holds a master's from the University of Illinois.
-He received his PhD from Stanford University in psychology.
+Moore earned his bachelor’s degree at Southern Methodist University and holds a master’s degree from the University of Illinois.
+He received his PhD in psychology from Stanford University.

-Moore has overseen incredible growth in the School of Behavioral and Brain Sciences during his 24 years as dean.
-The number of students has risen from 500 to 2,300, while the range and quality of research has expanded just as rapidly.
+As dean for 26 years, Moore oversaw incredible growth in the School of Behavioral and Brain Sciences.
+The number of students rose from 400 to 2,400, while the range and quality of research expanded just as rapidly.